Three Vikings earned yet another postseason honor as they were selected by Pro Football Weekly to the 2008 All-NFL Team.

 Contrary to published reports earlier in the week, Frazier doesn't currently doesn't have a second interview scheduled with the Lions.
 Titans defensive coordinator Jim Schwartz remains the frontrunner to get the Detroit head coaching job.

 We had another official Todd Lowber sighting Wednesday.
 Lowber, a track star with phenomenal speed who never played organized football, was signed by the Vikings two years ago and was a notable washout.
 He was later signed and eventually released by the Giants last year during training camp.
 He surfaced late in the season with Miami and was one of seven players signed to futures contracts by the Dolphins Wednesday.

-.
-Frerotte’s family lives in St. Louis and he was abruptly let go following the 2007 season.
+Although there is no consensus as to whether he will play in 2009, there is a serious case of connect the dots being played concerning Gus Frerotte.
+The rumor is that if Frazier gets the Rams head-coaching job, he would likely bring Frerotte in as a backup QB to Marc Bulger.
+Frerotte's family lives in St. Louis and he was abruptly let go following the 2007 season.
 But considering that G.M.
 Billy Devaney, who released Frerotte in the first place, is calling the shots in St. Louis, that rumor seems more like myth than reality unless current backup Trent Green plans to retire.